middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute.md

 Non-native speakers of English who are provisionally admitted to the Middlebury Institute with TOEFL scores below the stated minimum must either obtain the required minimum score before beginning their degree programs, or enroll in (and successfully complete) English Preparation for Graduate Study (EPGS) the summer before beginning their degree programs.

 Some non-native speakers of English who meet the stated minimum TOEFL test scores may still be required to take 200-level EAPP courses or equivalent courses in the first semester of their degree program based on the results of the EAPP placement test.
-As this coursework is below the 300-level minimum required to fulfill the language component of the degree programs, this coursework will not count toward fulfillment of the language requirement.  _<span style="text-decoration:underline">Note that this required coursework may also delay graduation and/or incur additional expenses.</span>_
+As this coursework is below the 300-level minimum required to fulfill the language component of the degree programs, this coursework will not count toward fulfillment of the language requirement.  _**Note that this required coursework may also delay graduation and/or incur additional expenses.**_

 **2\.
 Prospective/New students with Lower Language Proficiency than required**

 Prospective students who do not have sufficient language study history on their transcripts or who have outdated language coursework are required to contact the Language Study Advisor to work out a Language Plan (LP) during the admission process.
-This Language Plan will lay out a concrete plan to assist in equipping students with sufficient proficiency in their chosen language (LOS) prior to enrollment in the degree programs.  _<span style="text-decoration:underline">Failure to complete the LP may result in revoking or deferring admission.</span>_
+This Language Plan will lay out a concrete plan to assist in equipping students with sufficient proficiency in their chosen language (LOS) prior to enrollment in the degree programs.  _**Failure to complete the LP may result in revoking or deferring admission.**_

 New students who take the language placement test and fail to place at the required language levels will meet with Language Studies Advisor to work out an In-Degree Language Plan (IDLP) which will determine a concrete plan and timeline for raising the student’s language proficiency to the necessary level for LS study and completing the language component of the degree program.
 Registration for courses may be put on hold until students have an acceptable IDLP.